Metrist-Software/product-docs/vitepress/docs/monitors/metrist_newrelic.md

   },
   "steps": [{
     "check_logical_name": "OpenDashboardUI",
-    "description": "Load a dashboard in the New Relic web UI" }, {
+    "description": "Load a dashboard in the New Relic web UI", "timeout_secs": 900
+  }, {
     "check_logical_name": "OpenSyntheticsUI",
-    "description": "Load a synthetic monitor in the New Relic web UI" }, {
+    "description": "Load a synthetic monitor in the New Relic web UI", "timeout_secs": 900
+  }, {
     "check_logical_name": "OpenAlertsUI",
-    "description": "Load the Alerting Overview page in the New Relic web UI" }]
+    "description": "Load the Alerting Overview page in the New Relic web UI", "timeout_secs": 900
+  }]
 }
 ```